Cliv-create/RtD/README.md

 ### Additional info

-Project code was written using LLM model.
+Initial project code was written using LLM model.
 Then i looked throught all of the code myself.
-The .exe files in releases (might appear later) are a publish version with dependencies built-in, that's why the file size is so large.